 In addition to the tendency for a particular element to be taken up by a particular organ or tissue, the main consideration in determining the hazard of a given radioisotope inside the body is the total radiation dose delivered to the target tissue.
-The most important factors determining this dose are:
+The most important factors for this are:

-- 1) The amount of radioactive material deposited, - 2) The length of time for which it is effective in the body, - 3) The type and energy of the radiations emitted.
+- The amount of radioactive material deposited, - The length of time for which it is effective in the body, - The type and energy of the radiations emitted.

-The time depends on two factors: one is the radioactive half-life, T_r , the other is the biological half-life, T_h .
+The time depends on two factors: one is the radioactive half-life, Tr, the other is the biological half-life, Tb.

-The BIOLOGICAL HALF-LIFE is the time taken for the amount of a particular element in the body to decrease to half its initial value due to elimination by biological processes alone.
+The BIOLOGICAL HALF-LIFE is the time taken for the amount of a particular element in the body to decrease to half of its initial value due to elimination by biological processes alone.

 The biological half-life depends on the rate at which the body normally uses a particular compound of an element.
-The combination of the radioactive half-life and the biological half-life gives rise to the effective half-life, T_e .
+The combination of the radioactive half-life and the biological half-life gives rise to the effective half-life, Te.

-The EFFECTIVE HALF-LIFE is the time taken for the amount of a specified radionuclide in the body to decrease to half its initial value as a result of both radioactive decay and biological elimination.
+The EFFECTIVE HALF-LIFE is the time taken for the amount of a specific radionuclide in the body to decrease to half its initial value from both radioactive decay and biological elimination.

-The effective half-life, T_e, is given by the equations
+The effective half-life, Te, is given by the equations

-$$\frac{1}{T_e} = \frac{1}{T_r} + \frac{1}{T_b} \qquad \text{or} \qquad T_e = \frac{T_r T_b}{T_r + T_b}$$
+$$\frac{1}{T_e} = \frac{1}{T_r} + \frac{1}{T_b}$$ or $T_e = \frac{T_r T_b}{T_r + T_b}$

-Serious internal hazards are presented by those radionuclides that have long effective half-lives, such as Ra-226 and Pu-239 with effective half-lives of 45 and 100 years respectively.
+Radionuclides with long effective half-lives (such as Ra-226 and Pu-239 with effective half-lives of 45 and 100 years) are serious internal hazards.
 Once deposited in bone, they remain there essentially unchanged in amount during the lifetime of the individual.
-The continued action of the emitted alpha particles can cause significant injury, because they deposit their energy over a period of years in a limited region.
-This was the case with the radium dial painters.
+The continued action of the emitted alpha particles can cause significant injury: over many years they deposit all their energy in a tiny volume of tissue, because the range of the alpha particles is so short.